ST HELENA | MARINE LIFE

 There are a number of species of coral endemic to St Helena, such as the orange cup coral (Balanophyllia helenae) a beautiful, bright, yellowy-orange species whose large polyps are often found under overhangs and around caves.
 While St Helena does not possess the great fringing coral reefs found in the Indo-pacific region, it's important to remember that there is nowhere else in the world where this vibrantly-coloured coral can be found.

 Both green and hawksbill turtles are found around St Helena, probably using it as a brief rest-stop before continuing their journies to their nesting grounds on Ascension, more than 700 miles to the north of St Helena, which has the second-largest recorded nesting site of the green turtle (Chelonia mydas) in the world.
 There is very little in the way of sandy beaches around St Helena, although unsuccessful nesting attempts have been recorded in the black sand of Sandy Bay on the southern coast of the island.

 MARINE LIFE OF ST HELENA | JUDITH BROWN

 Much of the information for the critters above was sourced from the most excellent book Marine Life of St Helena by Judith Brown, former head of the Marine Research Division on St Helena and now based on Ascension.
 The book catalogues much of the wildlife found in the waters around St Helena, especially the endemics, but also contains chapters dedicated to the island's avian residents and also the local shipwrecks.
-Marine Life of St Helena is available from the publishers, and is on sale on the island and aboard the RMS St Helena
+Marine Life of St Helena is available from the publishers, and is on sale on the island.

 - Parent Category: Destinations